Welcome to the Rochester Environmental Health Sciences Center!

-Drawing on the resources of the University of Rochester Medical Center, the EHSC, which is a component of the Department of Environmental Medicine, provides the framework to generate novel research findings and then convert these into critical information, resources, and tools that can be used by public health officials, medical professionals, and the community to prevent disease and improve public health.
+The EHSC provides the framework to generate novel research findings and convert these into critical information, resources, and tools used by scientists, public health officials, medical professionals, and the community to prevent disease and improve public health.
 The broad-based scientific diversity of our center members ideally positions us to utilize effective, integrative and innovative strategies to address critical questions in environmental health sciences.